-- [26] The LTC Home says the records at issue in this appeal meet the criteria for "quality of care information" as outlined in section 2(2) of the QCPIA.
-Specifically, the LTC Home submits that the information at issue was collected and prepared by or for the LTC Home's quality of care committee, which it says formed part of the LTC Home's OMT, for the primary purpose of assisting the committee in carrying out its quality of care functions. - [27] The LTC Home says that "quality of care functions" means "activities carried on for the purpose of studying, assessing or evaluating the provision of health care with a view to improving or maintaining the quality of the health care and include conducting reviews of critical incidents."
-It says the purpose of the information at issue in this appeal is to study, assess and evaluate the provision of health care to residents during the Outbreak with a view to managing the Outbreak and thus, improving the quality of health care provided to residents overall.
-The LTC Home maintains that the information at issue relates primarily to the activities of its committee in terms of its assessment of the status of the Outbreak day-to-day, its areas of concern and the implementation of quality improvement recommendations supplied by the OMT.6
+[25] The LTC Home says the records at issue in this appeal meet the criteria for "quality of care information" as outlined in section 2(2) of the QCPIA.
+Specifically, the LTC Home submits that the information at issue was collected and prepared by or for the LTC Home's quality of care committee (which it says formed part of the OMT) for the primary purpose of assisting the committee in carrying out its quality of care functions.

+[26] The LTC Home says that "quality of care functions" means "activities carried on for the purpose of studying, assessing or evaluating the provision of health care with a view to improving or maintaining the quality of the health care and include conducting reviews of critical incidents."
+It says the purpose of the information at issue is to study, assess and evaluate the provision of health care to residents during the Outbreak with a view to managing the Outbreak and thus, improving the quality of health care provided to residents overall.
+It submits that the information at issue relates primarily to the activities of the LTC Home's quality of care committee in terms of its assessment of the status of the Outbreak day-to-day, its areas of concern and the implementation of quality improvement recommendations supplied by the OMT.8

-The hospital's representations
+OHH's representations